VAIL-UCLA/BridgeSim/README.md

 The codebase is built upon [MetaDrive](https://github.com/metadriverse/metadrive) and [ScenarioNet](https://github.com/metadriverse/scenarionet).
 We also thank the authors of [Bench2Drive](https://arxiv.org/abs/2406.03877), [NavSim](https://github.com/autonomousvision/navsim), [UniAD](https://github.com/OpenDriveLab/UniAD), [DiffusionDrive](https://github.com/hustvl/DiffusionDrive), and [ADV-BMT](https://github.com/Yuxin45/Adv-BMT) for releasing their codebases.

+We also thank other development team members for adding features and functionalities: [Jason Zhang](https://www.linkedin.com/in/jasonszhang/), [Aidan Bayer-Calvert](https://www.linkedin.com/in/aidan-bayer-calvert/).

 ## Citation

 If you find this repository useful for your research, please consider giving us a star 🌟 and citing our paper.